Yogeshwar Dutt: 2010 Commonwealth Games

 At the 2010 Delhi Commonwealth Games, Yogeshwar overcame a career-threatening knee injury to win the 60 kg title.
-Yogeshwar, who went past Australian Farzad Tarash (16–0, 17–0), South African Marius Loots (7–1) and England's Sasha Madyarchyk (4–4, 8–0) on his way to the final, came up with an exceptionally skilful performance to win the gold for India.
+On his way to the final, Yogeshwar went past Australian Farzad Tarash (16–0, 17–0), South African Marius Loots (7–1) and England's Sasha Madyarchyk (4–4, 8–0) before winning the gold.

 2012 Summer Olympics

-On 12 August 2012, Yogeshwar Dutt provided a late boost to India's medals tally in the 2012 London Olympics by claiming a memorable bronze in the Men's freestyle 60 kg, thus becoming the third Indian wrestler to win an Olympic medal after K D Jadhav in 1952 and Sushil Kumar in 2008 and 2012.
+On 12 August 2012, Dutt provided a late boost to India's medals tally in the 2012 London Olympics by claiming a bronze in the Men's freestyle 60 kg, becoming only the third Indian wrestler to win an Olympic medal after K D Jadhav in 1952 and Sushil Kumar in 2008 and 2012.

 He had defeated North Korean Ri Jong-Myong in the bronze medal bout thus winning the fifth medal for Indian contingent at the London Olympics 2012.

 Earlier, Yogeshwar qualified for the 2012 Olympics by winning a silver medal at an Asian qualification tournament in Astana, Kazakhstan where he lost to Iranian Masoud Esmaeilpour (2–3, 0–1) in the final.

-At the Olympics he lost to the Russian B Kudukhov 1–0, 2–0 and was knocked out from the pre-quarterfinal round.
+At the Olympics he lost to the Russian B Kudukhov 1–0, 2–0 and was knocked out in the pre-quarterfinal round.
 He got a chance to contest in the repechage rounds as Kudukhov reached the finals of the event.

 In his first repechage round he went on to beat Franklin Gómez of Puerto Rico with a score of 1–0, 1–0.
 He got lucky against his opponent, winning the toss on both the occasions to earn a clinch position.
 Yogeshwar then scored 7–5 to beat Masoud Esmaeilpour with an aggregate of counted points 3–1 in Repechage Round 2.
 Esmaeilpour had beaten Yogeshwar at the Asian qualifications earlier that year.

 He finally beat his North Korean opponent to clinch the bronze medal (0–1, 1–0, 6–0).
 He was exceptional in the last round, and clinched it in just 1:02 minutes.